yehiarasheed/RPA-Projects/README.md

 # RPA Projects
-A compilation of the RPA (Robotic Process Automation) projects that I conducted during my internship at Raya Information Technology.
+A Compilation of the RPA (Robotic Process Automation) Projects that I conducted and/or Projects complementary to mine (group projects) during my Internship at Raya Information Technology.
 | Project Name | Link |
 |---|---|
 |Excel To Form Student Enroller | [yehiarasheed/Excel-To-Form-Enroller](https://github.com/yehiarasheed/Excel-To-Form-Enroller)|